wormhole-foundation/docs.wormhole.com/docs/reference/security.md

 ### Governance

 Governance is the process through which contract upgrades happen.
-Guardians manually vote on governance proposals which originate inside the Guardian Network and are then submitted to ecosystem contracts.
+Guardians manually vote on governance proposals that originate inside the Guardian Network and are then submitted to ecosystem contracts.

 This means that **governance actions are held to the same security standard** as the rest of the system.
 A 2/3 super-majority of the Guardians are required to pass any Governance action.